4DtyU/R-scripting-samples_AnnaBird/README.md

 </pre>

-# Coding Sample_3 - Derivation of a prognostic signature in renal cell carcinoma transcriptomic data (from GDC/TCGA)
+# Coding Sample_3 - Derivation of a prognostic signature using renal cell carcinoma transcriptomic data (from GDC/TCGA)

 <pre>
 <font color="3300CC"> PURPOSE OF THE CODE:</font>